Mako Tsunami (AKA the freaky fish guy)

 - Companion Cube: Teddy.

 - Deceased Parents Are the Best: In Episode 70, when her house explodes, she makes an offhand comment about her parents being in there the last time that happened.
+It's implied that Teddy was responsible for that.

 - Friendless Background: She says this in Episode 70.